-- (a) each individual who, in respect of the Company, during any part of the financial year ended December 31, 2021, served as chief executive officer, including an individual performing functions similar to a chief executive officer ("CEO") of the Company; - (b) each individual who, in respect of the Company, during any part of the financial year ended December 31, 2021, served as chief financial officer, including an individual performing functions similar to a chief financial officer ("CFO") of the Company; - (c) in respect of the Company and its subsidiaries, each of the three most highly compensated executive officers other than the individuals identified in paragraphs (a) and (b) at the end of the financial year ended December 31, 2021 whose total compensation was more than \$150,000; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, as at December 31, 2021.
+- (a) each individual who, in respect of the Company, during any part of the financial year ended December 31, 2022, served as chief executive officer, including an individual performing functions similar to a chief executive officer ("CEO") of the Company; - (b) each individual who, in respect of the Company, during any part of the financial year ended December 31, 2022, served as chief financial officer, including an individual performing functions similar to a chief financial officer ("CFO") of the Company; - (c) in respect of the Company and its subsidiaries, each of the three most highly compensated executive officers other than the individuals identified in paragraphs (a) and (b) at the end of the financial year ended December 31, 2022 whose total compensation was more than \$150,000; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, as at December 31, 2022.

-During the financial year ended December 31, 2021, the Company had five NEOs: namely, Adrian Montgomery, CEO, Alex Macdonald, CFO, Menashe Kestenbaum, Former President, Eric Bernofsky, Chief Corporate Officer, and Thamba Tharmalingam, Chief Operating Officer.

-The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide information about the Company's executive compensation philosophy, objectives, and processes regarding compensation paid, made payable, awarded, granted or otherwise provided to each NEO and director for the year ended December 31, 2021.
+During the financial year ended December 31, 2022, the Company had six NEOs: namely, Adrian Montgomery, Non-Executive Chairman and Former CEO, Alex Macdonald, CFO, Bill Karamouzis, President, Eric Bernofsky, Former Chief Corporate Officer, William Alfred Drolet, Former Chief Revenue Officer, and Thamba Tharmalingam, Former Chief Operating Officer.
+The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide information about the Company's executive compensation philosophy, objectives, and processes regarding compensation paid, made payable, awarded, granted or otherwise provided to each NEO and director for the year ended December 31, 2022.

-Compensation Committee
+Compensation & Governance Committee

-In order to assist the Board in fulfilling its oversight responsibilities with respect to human resources matters, the Board has established the Compensation Committee.
-The Compensation Committee is comprised of two directors, both of whom are independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101"), namely Michael Beckerman and Alan Friedman.
-All of the members of the Compensation Committee have had direct experience in matters of executive compensation that is relevant to their responsibilities as members of such committee by virtue of their respective professions and long-standing involvement with public companies and matters of executive compensation.
-In addition, each member of the Compensation Committee keeps abreast on a regular basis of trends and developments affecting executive compensation.
+In order to assist the Board in fulfilling its oversight responsibilities with respect to compensation, nomination and governance matters, the Board has established the Compensation & Governance Committee.
+The Compensation & Governance Committee is currently comprised of five (5) directors, each of whom are independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101"), namely Michael Beckerman, Alan Friedman, Janny Lee, Scott Michael O'Neil (Chair), and Angela Marie Ruggiero.
+All of the members of the Compensation & Governance Committee have had direct experience in matters of executive compensation that is relevant to their responsibilities as members of such committee by virtue of their respective professions and long-standing involvement with public companies and matters of executive compensation.
+In addition, each member of the Compensation & Governance Committee keeps abreast on a regular basis of trends and developments affecting executive compensation.